-A Labor Party will grow provided it attempts not to be a party for and of everybody, but to be a class party-of the working class.
-This should not mean that the Labor Party shall fail to include the working farmers-that is, the tenant farmers and the small farm owners.
+A Labor Party will grow provided it does not attempt to be a party for and of everybody, but rather a class party-of the working class.
+This should not mean that the Labor Party shall fail to include the working farmers-that is, the tenant farmers and the mortgage farmers.
 Such omission would be a mistake of the greatest magnitude, from the standpoint of the future of the working class.
-One of the most important conditions for the victory of a Labor Party is that it develop the collaboration of the farmers and workers, which has become traditional in America.
+One of the most important conditions for the victory of a Labor Party is that it develop the cooperation of the farmers and workers, which has become traditional in America.
 America is a favorable exception in this respect.
 Of European countries such collaboration takes place only in Soviet Russia.
-In all former third parties (Greenback Party, People's Party, Farmer Labor Party), the political leadership was in the hands of the farmers, the workers being merely an unconscious appendage.
+In the former third parties (Green-back Party, People's Party) the political leadership was in the hands of the farmers, the workers being merely an unconscious appendage.
 If a Labor Party is to be born and to grow, the relation must be reversed.
 As a matter of fact, we see that the initiative is already being taken by the workers.